samar-nafea/IEEE-CS-25-BACKEND/MySQL/Research2.md

 https://www.techtarget.com/searchdatamanagement/definition/SQL

-#What is the history of MySQL?
+# What is the history of MySQL?
 MySQL is an open-source database product created by MySQL AB, a company founded in 1995 in Sweden.
 In 2008, Sun Microsystems acquired MySQL AB for approximately $1 billion.
 The origins of MySQL date back to 1979 when Michael Widenius developed an internal database tool called UNIREG.
 Over time, UNIREG evolved and was rewritten in different languages.
 Later, Widenius collaborated with David Hughes, the creator of mSQL, to integrate indexing capabilities.
-This collaboration led to the creation of MySQL. ##1995: MySQL AB was founded by Michael Widenius, David Axmark, and Allan Larsson. ##2000: MySQL became open source undthe GPL license. ##2001-2006: Rapid growth, venture funding, and expansion into enterprise markets. ##2008: Sun Microsystems acquired MySQL for $1 billion.
+This collaboration led to the creation of MySQL.
+## 1995: MySQL AB was founded by Michael Widenius, David Axmark, and Allan Larsson. ##2000: MySQL became open source undthe GPL license.
+## 2001-2006: Rapid growth, venture funding, and expansion into enterprise markets. ##2008: Sun Microsystems acquired MySQL for $1 billion.

 Resource:-
 MySQL History - javatpoint

 # What are the most 5 famous DBs in the world now?and why?

-- Oracle Database It is known for its scalability, security and reliability, making it a popular choice for large enterprises and government organisations.
+- Oracle Database : It is known for its scalability, security and reliability, making it a popular choice for large enterprises and government organisations.
 Oracle Database offers a wide range of features, including support for partitioning, replication, spatial data management and high availability.

-- MySQL MySQL is a widely used open source relational database.
+- MySQL MySQL : is a widely used open source relational database.
 It is known for its reliability, speed and ease of use, making it a popular choice for both small web applications and large enterprise systems.
 It is compatible with a variety of platforms and offers a wide range of features, including support for ACID transactions and master-slave replication.

-- Microsoft SQL Server It is widely used in enterprise environments due to its integration with other Microsoft tools, such as the .NET Framework and Visual Studio.
+- Microsoft SQL Server : It is widely used in enterprise environments due to its integration with other Microsoft tools, such as the .NET Framework and Visual Studio.
 Microsoft SQL Server offers advanced features such as support for stored procedures, triggers, ACID transactions and replication, making it a solid choice for mission-critical enterprise applications.

-- PostgreSQL PostgreSQL is another open source relational database that has gained popularity in recent years.
+- PostgreSQL PostgreSQL : is another open source relational database that has gained popularity in recent years.
 It is known for its robustness, extensibility and compliance with ANSI SQL standards.
 PostgreSQL offers support for advanced features such as ACID transactions, foreign keys, stored procedures and custom data types, making it ideal for a wide range of applications.

-- MongoDB MongoDB is a document-oriented NoSQL database that has become very popular for web and mobile applications.
+- MongoDB MongoDB : is a document-oriented NoSQL database that has become very popular for web and mobile applications.
 Unlike relational databases, MongoDB stores data in flexible JSON documents, which facilitates scalability and adaptability to changes in the data schema.
 It is highly scalable and offers features such as indexing, replication and automatic partitioning

 Resources:-
 ( The 5 most widely used databases worldwide: Which is the best choice for my project? - SW Hosting's Blog , DB-Engines Ranking - popularity ranking of database management systems , Most Popular Databases in 2024 - GeeksforGeeks )